All Episodes

 Absolutely.

-Yeah, well I was having my lunch and this is the farthest north I intended to go.
+Yeah, well, I was having my lunch, and this is the farthest north I intended to go.

-I wanted to backtrack in the Nike Canyon.
+I wanted to backtrack in Nye Canyon.

 Oh, you didn't imagine it.